yihong0618/tg_bing_dalle/README.md

 If you want to use multiple cookies, you could save to `credentials/.cookies` with one cookie per line.
 Then use this command to run it:

 `docker run -d --name tg_bing_dalle -e tg_token='${tg_token}' --network host --volume ./credentials/:/credentials tg_bing_dalle`

+You could also save your tg token to `credentials/.token` to instead of passing it via environment variables.

 ### Method 4 (Deploy to Fly.io)